List of Emmerdale characters introduced in 2009: Lizzie Lakely

 Elizabeth "Lizzie" Lakely was introduced as the first blind character in the soap opera.
 She is played by Kitty McGeever, and was later introduced as the cousin of established character, Lisa Dingle (Jane Cox), who made her first appearance back in 1996.
 Lizzie's first on-screen appearance aired on 28 April 2009, and in 2011, Lizzie was devastated to learn that her love interest, Derek Benrose (Stephen Bent), had raped her cousin Lisa.
 Lizzie's last on-screen appearance was on 28 March 2013, but it is unknown whether the character is returning to the soap.
 McGeever died on 16 August 2015.

 Ryan Lamb

 Eddy Fox

 Eddy Fox is an old friend of Alan Turner (Richard Thorp).
-He appeared in 2009.
+He is played by Paul Darrow, whose casting was announced on 23 May 2009.
+Upon casting, Darrow told The Sun: "I am delighted to be appearing in Emmerdale.
+My character Eddy's going to be great fun to play.
+I'll get to ride around the Dales on my trike in my leathers.
+I'll be like Marlon Brando."
+Darrow also revealed that he had worked with Thorp before: "I'm also really looking forward to catching up with my old pal Richard Thorp.
+We used to work together way back on Emergency Ward 10."

 Eddy arrives in the village looking for Alan, whom he befriended through their mutual love for motorcycles and whom he has not seen for many years.
 He tells Alan that he is about to start a new life travelling the world on his motorbike and asks Alan to come with him.
 Alan accepts, but later decides not to after speaking to Edna Birch (Shirley Stelfox).
 Edna's sister, Lily Butterfield (Anne Charleston), soon gets on well with him and she decides to go travelling with him.
 They leave the village together on 3 August.